 Meta Attack Pattern - A meta level attack pattern in CAPEC is a decidedly abstract characterization of a specific methodology or technique used in an attack.
 A meta attack pattern is often void of a specific technology or implementation and is meant to provide an understanding of a high level approach.
 A meta level attack pattern is a generalization of related group of standard level attack patterns.
 Meta level attack patterns are particularly useful for architecture and design level threat modeling exercises.

-Determine Vulnerable API: An adversary explores a target system for sample or test APIs that have not been disabled by a system administrator and which may be exploitable by the adversary.
+Determine Vulnerable Interface: An adversary explores a target system for sample or test interfaces that have not been disabled by a system administrator and which may be exploitable by the adversary.

 Techniques